From the founder of the Holosapiens Project

 Food Therapy

-Food therapy is the most economical and non-toxic biochemical approach to illness and disease.
+Food therapy is the most economical and non-toxic biochemical approach to health and disease.
 Food is something we continuously use to sustain our lives.
-Learning what foods are healing (and what disruptive) for each condition has the potential to convert every meal into therapy.
+Learning what foods are healing (and what disruptive) for each condition has the potential to convert every meal into a form of therapy.

 Yes, I want to learn!